HUMAN RESOURCES LAWYERS

 The EEOC is the agency where your attorney files a complaint about discrimination, whether it concerns sex, race, color, sexual orientation, religion or pregnancy.
 The laws that are enforced by the EEOC require that you file a discrimination charge with the agency before you file a lawsuit against your employer.
-The only exception to this is if your complaint falls under the Equal Pay Act.
+The only exception is if your complaint falls under the Equal Pay Act.

 These complaints are time-sensitive and have deadlines, so retaining a human resources lawyer to help you ensures that your claim is filed properly and on time.
 While you may have up to 180 days to file a claim, it is always better to file as soon as the discrimination takes place.

 Additionally, many states have their own anti-discrimination agencies to enforce state laws.
-In some cases, federal laws may apply to your circumstances, and you should file a claim with a state fair employment practice agency and the EEOC.
+In some cases, federal laws may apply to your circumstances, and you should file a claim with a state fair-employment-practice agency and the EEOC.

 Contact a Human Resources Lawyer

-Human resource cases are complicated — retaining the services of an experienced attorney is essential to get a positive outcome with your case.
+Human resources cases are complicated — retaining the services of an experienced attorney is essential to get a positive outcome with your case.
 When it comes to fighting against large companies, size matters.
 With over 500 attorneys nationwide and billions of dollars recovered, Morgan & Morgan has the resources necessary to provide you the best service possible.
-If you have been discriminated against or you think you may have been, fill out this free case evaluation to discover what Morgan & Morgan can do for you.
+If you have been discriminated against, or think you may have been, fill out this free case evaluation to discover what Morgan & Morgan can do for you.